 - Gold double-ridged ring, worn on right middle finger

-- Gold signet pinky ring with gold stone, worn on left pinky
+- Gold signet pinky ring with green stone, worn on left pinky

 The unique tie would be difficult to find, but many retailers offer their own summer-friendly ties in the spirit of Dickie’s light blue stripes:

 - Banana Republic’s Double Stripe Silk Nanotex® Tie in “periwinkle blue fizz” silk ($59.50)

 - L04BABY’s jacquard woven striped tie in light blue silk ($9.98 via Amazon)